CarnegieHall/quality-control/tech-notes/tech-notes.md

 # tech-notes

+If you can't find what you're looking for here, try [Script Ahoy](http://dd388.github.io/crals/), a "community resource is intended to provide helpful one-liners and script code specifically drawn from real-life examples in archives and libraries".

 ## USE CASES

 Below are brief descriptions and snippets of code used to satisfy various small-scale use cases in our [quality control workflow](https://github.com/CarnegieHall/quality-control/blob/master/qc-workflow-overview.md).
 If you'd like to share your strategy for meeting any of the needs described below, please add a comment as a [new Issue](https://github.com/CarnegieHall/quality-control/issues).
 Feedback welcome.